Tony Simmons (wide receiver): Professional career

-Simmons was drafted into the NFL in the second round (52nd overall pick) of the 1998 NFL Draft by the New England Patriots.
+Simmons was selected into the NFL in the second round (52nd overall pick) of the 1998 NFL draft by the New England Patriots.

 Simmons played five seasons as a pro with the New England Patriots, Cleveland Browns, Indianapolis Colts and New York Giants.
 He amassed 58 receptions for 998 yards with six touchdowns, averaging 20.8 receiving yards per game.
 Simmons also had 12 punt/kick returns for 241 yards, averaging 20.1 yards per return.

 In 2001, Simmons starred for the regular-season champion Barcelona Dragons of NFL Europa.
 He finished the season with 32 catches for 538 yards and caught seven touchdowns.

 Simmons played from 2004 to 2007 for the Edmonton Eskimos and BC Lions of the Canadian Football League (CFL).
 He recorded 34 receptions for 504 yards, averaging 14.8 yards with four touchdowns.
 The BC Lions won the 94th Grey Cup.